ourfor/Configuration/README.md

 # Configuration
-Saving all the pereferance config file
+Saving all the preferance config file

 # How to use those script